petertengg/petertengg.github.io/Trading/_posts/2025-10-07-smart-money-concepts-2-how-to-trade-fair-value-gaps.md

 ---
 title: "Smart Money Concepts - Part 2: How to Trade Fair Value Gaps"
-date:   2025-08-31 09:00:00 +0200 (!update)
+date:   2025-10-07 07:00:00 +0200
 published: true
-excerpt: In this part, I will discuss Fair Value Gaps (FVG), which is more of a trading psychology topic, but you will see how it relates to Smart Money Concepts in the following parts.
+excerpt: In this post I am going to show you some possible ways to trade Fair Value Gaps (FVGs) based on what we have seen in the previous post.
 toc: true
 toc_label: "Table of Contents"
 toc_sticky: true